The Schur multiplier norm and its dual norm: Computation of the -norm as an infinite linear program

-We will now define the coefficients $\mu_\xi$ and $\nu_\eta$ of a solution to $(\cp^*)$ by Let us show that this constitutes a feasible solution, and to do that we go back to equation \eqref{LpSol} and define $Z$ from this equation, and we see that $Z= EFE + EGE \leq E^2 ,$ so $0 \leq \mathrm{diag}(Z) \leq I_n$ and the solution is feasible by lemma \ref{lemFeas}.
-Next we will now compute the value of this feasible solution.
+We will define the coefficients $\mu_\xi$ and $\nu_\eta$ of a finite solution to $(\cp^*)$ by Let us show that this constitutes a finite feasible solution, and to do that we go back to equation \eqref{ZfromSol} and define $P$ from this equation and since $P= Q+R,$ we get by Schur's theorem that $\|\mathrm{diag}(P)\|_\infty = 1$ and by Lemma \ref{lemFeas} we find that this solution is a finite feasible solution.
+Next we will compute the value of this finite feasible solution.

+If the decomposition $A = Q-R$ comes with $R= 0$ in $M_n(\bc),$ then $A$ is positive.
+In this case we may proceed as above but define the solution to be given as